fmv1992/learning_scala/scala_initiatives/functional_programming_in_scala/text_files_and_commentaries/readme.md

+# Functional Programming in Scala

-# Core concepts of Functinal programming.
+## Core concepts of Functional programming.

 *   **Chapter 01**